 There’s a brief section on basic machine setup and terms, then you dive straight into the projects.
 Woven into each pattern are more full tutorials on basic techniques like how to put in an invisible zipper and I love that there’s variations for each pattern included.
 This is so helpful for beginners to start looking at patterns and thinking about what you can add or take away to make it your own!

 There’s little tips along the way that help you deal with the little finer details that we all run into in the course of a project.
 Watch out for tips for things like matching seams, pressing darts and pressing gathers.
 There’s also more fun mini-articles like “How to behave in a Fabric Store” and how to make sewing into a lifestyle.
+This is an excellent learn to sew book.

 Bend the Rules Sewing